espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 -  **<time>**: the duration when the device stays in Deep-sleep.
 Unit: millisecond.
 When the time is up, the device automatically wakes up, calls Deep-sleep wake stub, and then proceeds to load the application.

-   - For ESP32 devices:

     - 0 means restarting right now
     - the maximum Deep-sleep time is about 28.8 days (2 :sup:`31`-1 milliseconds)

-   - For ESP32-S2 devices:

-     - 0 means staying in Deep-sleep mode forever
-     - the maximum Deep-sleep time is about 28.8 days (2 :sup:`31`-1 milliseconds)

-   - For ESP8266 devices:

-     - 0 means staying in Deep-sleep mode forever
-     - the maximum Deep-sleep time is about 3 hours (due to hardware limitation, more time will lead to setting failure or internal time overflow)

 Notes
 ^^^^^^

-- For ESP8266 devices, you must connect GPIO16 to RST pin to wake them up automatically when time is up.
-- For all devices, affected by external factors, the theoretical and actual time of Deep-sleep will be different.
+- The theoretical and actual time of Deep-sleep may be different due to external factors.
-- ESP8266 devices can be waken up from Deep-sleep by directly triggering the RST pin low-level pulse.

 .. _cmd-ATE: